marc-tranzer/TextCorpusWordCounter/README.md

 ### Alternative approach And Discussion

 This approach scales well with CPU intensive processing task, which is not the case on this project.
-And scales poorly with I/O intensive operations which is the main bottleneck of the project.
+It scales poorly with I/O intensive operations which is the main bottleneck of the project.

 A different approach should have been to use the MapReduce approach with consistent hashing